PoptropicaSahil/wandb_advanced_rag/README.md

 # RAG++

 > Content is taken from the official wandb repo at `https://github.com/wandb/edu/blob/main/rag-advanced`.
 All credits to them.
 This is my repo for following the course for educational purposes.
+I have put all the code in the `.ipynb` notebooks themselves - so my code might look ugly!

 This repository contains the code for the [Advanced RAG course](https://www.wandb.courses/courses/rag-in-production).